GovTechSG/2021-bootcamp-gds/exercises/31-Docker-Images.md

 1. It is difficult to share images with other members in the project team since everything is done locally.
 2. We must manually run commands to rebuild images every time any code changes are made.

-Fortunately, we can resolve both issues with the help of image registries and automation.
+Fortunately, we can resolve both issues with the help of container registries and automation.

-1. Images can be pushed (uploaded) to an image registry, which can be pulled (downloaded) by the rest of your team.
-Image registries are a central place to store and distribute images.
+1. Images can be pushed (uploaded) to a container registry, which can be pulled (downloaded) by the rest of your team.
+Container registries are a central place to store and distribute images.
 Some examples include Dockerhub and the GitHub Container Registry (GHCR).
-2. We can configure CI/CD pipelines to automatically build and push the images to an image registry.
+2. We can configure CI/CD pipelines to automatically build and push the images to a container registry.
 This can be achieved using GitHub Actions.

-Note that it is a best practice to use a unique tag for each image pushed to an image registry.
+Note that it is a best practice to use a unique tag for each image pushed to a container registry.
 This is to ensure that images are immutable (ie. will not be changed).
 For example, we can use the Git commit SHA for the image tag.

 #### Exercise 2